Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 My buddy shared this hack with me.
 I tried tracking the source of this image just to acknowledge the reference materials.
 As it turns out, it came from an issue of Dengeki Hobby magazine (May 2015).
 The original article is in Kanji, and good thing someone translated it.

 How to Pose Your Gunpla

-- Chin’s down, just to look more badass.
-At the same time an improperly angled head will make it odd and lifeless.
+- Put the chin down, just to make it look more badass.
+At the same time, an improperly angled head will make it odd and lifeless.

 - The shoulder height should be even.
 Symmetry is the key here.

 - Give the torso an S figure (with the hips out).